Otim135/group3-phase2-project/README.md

   2. Analyze Characteristics of High-Rated Movies: Examine factors such as runtime, year of release, and genre combinations to see if they correlate with higher ratings.

-  3. Determine Key Contributors: Identify directors, writers, and actors who have contributed to successful movies, as potential partners for the new studio.

-  4. Investigate Trends Over Time: Look at how preferences in ratings, movie length, and genres have evolved over the years, highlighting trends that may be valuable for         the new studio to consider.
+  3. Investigate Trends Over Time: Look at how preferences in ratings, movie length, and genres have evolved over the years, highlighting trends that may be valuable for         the new studio to consider.

-  5. Correlate financial performance with popularity and ratings.
+  4. Correlate financial performance with popularity and ratings.

-  6. Offer genre and studio strategies for maximum ROI.
+  5. Offer genre and studio strategies for maximum ROI.

 ## 3.0	Data Sources and Understanding
 We work with the following datasets: